gdlmx/ipycondor/README.rst

 IPCluster
 ---------

-For using the condor launcher for ``IPClusterEngines`` , the ipcluster profile should be manually configurated:
+To use the condor launcher for ``IPClusterEngines`` , the ipcluster profile should be manually configurated:

-1. Insert the following line into ``<your_profile_dir>/ip_cluster_config.py``
+1. Insert the following line into ``ip_cluster_config.py``

 .. code:: python

     c.IPClusterEngines.engine_launcher_class = 'ipycondor.launcher.HTCondorEngineSetSshLauncher'
     c.IPClusterStart.controller_launcher_class = 'Local'

-2. Create a shell script and save it to ``<your_profile_dir>/ipengine_launcher``.
-Since this script will be executed on a remote node, modify it according to the environments of your computer cluster.
+2. Create a shell script and save it as "ipengine_launcher".

 .. code:: bash

     source /opt/conda/bin/activate base
     exec "$@"

+This script will be used as the ``executable`` for the condor job to launch ``ipengines`` on the execute node, modify it according to the environments of your computer cluster.

+Usage
+*****

+Please refer to the `example notebook <examples/ipycondor_usage.ipynb>`_ in the subdirectory "examples".